Holographic Schwinger Effect in a D-Instanton Background: Introduction

-In the present paper we consider a semi-confining gauge theory at both zero and finite temperatures, and explore the effect of instantons on the Schwinger effect in this background.
+In the present paper we consider a quasiconfining gauge theory at both zero and finite temperatures, and explore the effect of instantons on the Schwinger effect in this background.
 To do so, we calculate both the potential and the pair production rate, and discuss about the possible phases of the system.
 It is known that Yang-Mills instantons are identified with the D-instantons of type IIB string theory (for example see \cite{dual-ins1,dual-ins2,dual-ins3}).
-We choose the D3+D(-1) brane background for our purposes.
+We choose the D3+D($-1$)-brane background for our purposes.
 This background at zero temperature was first suggested in \cite{instanton1}.
-They discussed the near horizon limit of D-instanton charge homogeneously distributed over D3-brane world-volume at zero temperature and proposed that it corresponds to a $\mathcal{N}=4$ SYM theory in a constant homogenous self-dual gauge field background, where the presence of a self-dual gauge field in flat space is dual to the presence of the D-instanton charge.
-Using the AdS/CFT correspondence they also showed that this background should be a partially confining theory with confined quarks and deconfined gluons.
-Also, holographic dual of uniformly distributed D-instanton over D3-brane at finite temperature for D7-brane embedding was considered in \cite{instanton2}.
+They discussed the near horizon limit of the D-instanton charge homogeneously distributed over the D3-brane world volume at zero temperature and proposed that it corresponds to a $\mathcal{N}=4$ super-Yang-Mills theory in a constant homogenous self-dual gauge field background, where the presence of a self-dual gauge field in flat space is dual to the presence of the D-instanton charge.
+Using the AdS/CFT correspondence, they also showed that this background should be a partially confining theory with confined quarks and deconfined gluons and this is the reason why we use the term quasiconfining for this theory.
+Also, the holographic dual of a uniformly distributed D-instanton over the D3-brane at finite temperature for D7-brane embedding was considered in \cite{instanton2}.

+Although the holographic Schwinger effect in confining gauge theories has been studied in different backgrounds and universal behaviors have been obtained \cite{Sch1}, the theory chosen here is different in that it has confined quarks but deconfined gluons at zero temperature and may help us understand new things about the confinement.
+Also, this theory does not have any compactified direction and therefore shows no geometric transition as temperature grows, unlike the other confined theories studied under an external electric field.